RIS-WITH/Malmo_Builder/README.md

 3. run malmo_builder in the terminal
 ### define the number of distant clients:
 In config.json file change the number of distant clients in the agents section
+0 : for two local players
+1 : for one local player and one remote player (same LAN network) 2 : for two remote players (same LAN network)
 ```sh
 "agents": {
     "num_distant_agents": 1